marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 That's why we need our last plugin: [Ale](https://github.com/dense-analysis/ale).

-_Ale_ allows you to configure any linter we want.
-For instance you could be using `phpcs` for your PHP projects, or `pylint` for your Python projects.
+**Ale** allows you to configure any linter we want.
+For instance you could be using `phpcs` for your PHP projects, or `pylint` and/or `flake8` for your Python projects.

+Since we already have _CoC_ installed, we need to do 2 things:

+- Install the _Ale_ plugin with `vim-plug`
+- Tell _CoC_ to use Ale for linting

 So lets add the plugin in the plugins section first: